Siteseen Logo

 Famous Flappers

-Definition and Summary of Flappers
+Definition and Summary of the Famous Flappers

-Summary and Definition: The Flappers were the unconventional women who embraced he new ideas, freedom and modernism of the Roaring Twenties, also referred to as the Jazz Age.
+The Flappers were the unconventional women who embraced he new ideas, freedom and modernism of the Roaring Twenties, also referred to as the Jazz Age.
 Following the horrors of WW1, the youth of the era wanted to enjoy themselves and have some fun.
 For many it was a time of prosperity and Flappers enjoyed the new fashions and clothing of the era.
-They wore make-up, enjoyed Jazz music and danced the crazy, flamboyant dance moves of the Charleston and the Black Bottom which involved flapping their arms around - hence the name "Flappers".

 What Characterized the Famous Flappers?